 A compendium of Best Practice Protocols further gathers the measures identified in the research, including sector- and country-specific best practices.

 As the pandemic evolved and the learnings on the effects of the crisis unfold, the World Employment Confederation (WEC) set out in March 2021 guidance on occupational health & safety protocols to be applied to agency workers.
-The objective is to ensure that the same equal standards and practices apply to agency work personnel as to other clients’ / user companies’ personnel.
+The objective was to ensure that the same equal standards and practices apply to agency work personnel as to other clients’ / user companies’ personnel.
+The guidelines were further revised in November 2021 following the adoption of new measures across the world, notably the release of vaccines.

 After getting the economy to restart safely, the main challenge will be to ensure sustainable, long-term recovery.
 Here too, the private employment services sector has a solid experience in activation and transitions, enabling labour markets to be more efficient and flexible in matching supply and demand.
 During the Covid-19 crisis, the sector has been in the front line of re-allocating workers across sectors.